 Let’s discuss it in more detail.

 You may have already been using it in salad dressings for years, but have you ever really thought about where apple cider vinegar comes from or how it’s made?

-Then manufacture goes in one of two directions: either the vinegar is filtered and pasteurized (this is the stuff we usually find in grocery stores), or it’s left raw: unfiltered and unpasteurized.
+Then, the vinegar goes in one of two directions.
+Either the vinegar is filtered and pasteurized (this is the stuff we usually find in grocery stores), or it’s left raw, or unfiltered and unpasteurized.

 It gives vinegar a cloudy appearance, and according to manufacturers who promote apple cider vinegar as a health supplement, it’s the best bit.

 Apple cider vinegar is used to improve digestion, quicken metabolism, and aid those with diabetes, among other things.
 Conceivably, those same benefits could apply in the case of a dog.

 Follow the links below to jump to more information about these common questions.